Jilin-1: High-resolution satellites

 The most prevalent satellite series in the Jilin-1 program is the 'high resolution' (Gāo fēn (高分)) series with sixty-three launched since June 2019.
 Despite sharing the name, these satellites have no relation with and are not to be confused with the better known Gaofen dual-use (military and civilian) satellite program.
 Jilin-1 Gaofen satellites carry both a panchromatic and multispectral imager.

+Wideband satellites

+The Jilin-1 Wideband (宽幅 (Kuān fú, wide)) constellation at the moment consists in two generations of satellites.
+The first one, Kuanfu-01, features a high resolution and wide-field-of-view telephoto range imager providing a multi-spectral resolution better than 4 m and a swath width greater than 136 km, and high-speed storage and high-speed digital transmission systems.
+Three satellites of this generation have been launched, all onboard Long March 2D rockets, between January 2020 and May 2022.
+The second generation satellites, while being significantly lighter (down to 230 kg from the 1200 kg of the first generation) offers improved performances with a 0.5 m resolution and a 150 km swath width.
+Only one satellite has been launched so far.